Michael Avenatti declines to testify at NYC trial over Stormy Daniels book deal

 “I am going to do everything in my power to ensure that you don’t confuse the jury because I want the jury to understand what the issues are in this case, what the law is in this case, and make a decision about whether you committed a crime,” the judge said.

-Avenatti wanted to argue in closings that he believed he was legally entitled to a portion of Daniels’ book proceeds based on their contract and California law.
+Avenatti wanted to argue in closing arguments that he believed he was legally entitled to a portion of Daniels’ book proceeds based on their contract and California law.
 But Furman said Avenatti missed his chance to argue about what he believed by declining to testify.

 “I asked you to cite me anything in California law that entitled you to simply take it without telling her, and you could not cite anything,” the judge said.